 Our primary focus is on Asia, with a particular emphasis on Southeast Asia.
 Our deep connections with the Asian elite coupled with our extensive network of researchers provide valuable up-to-date and accurate on-the-ground information.

-Much as the world’s economic centre of gravity once moved to the Mediterranean and thence to the Atlantic, it is the Pacific that today constitutes the fulcrum of geoeconomics.
-Trade, business and great-power competition are centred on Pacific Asia, which looks out westwards at the United States and eastwards towards Europe.
+Much of the world’s economic centre of gravity once moved to the Mediterranean and thence to the Atlantic, but it is the Pacific that today constitutes the fulcrum of geoeconomics.
+Trade, business and great-power competition are centred on Pacific Asia, which looks outwards to the United States and eastwards towards Europe.

-Why South East Asia
+Why Southeast Asia

-Asean – the Association of Southeast Asian Nations – is a collective grouping that brings together 10 countries in the region: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
-Multinationals say that Asean’s policies of economic integration, which led to the formation of the Asean Economic Community in 2015, are making a difference to their investment strategies already.
+Asean – the Association of Southeast Asian Nations – is a collective group that brings together 10 countries in the region: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+Multinationals say that Asean’s policies of economic integration, which led to the formation of the Asean Economic Community in 2015, are making a difference to their investment strategies.
 Asean countries are beginning to think and act like a single market of 655 million people rather than a loose conglomeration of 10 markets.
 As these markets consolidate their resources and strategies, Asean’s success in overcoming its economic and social diversity will position it as an important player in the international economy.